RICS Home Survey Level 2 Checklist

 The surveyor must look in the loft to confirm the condition of the roof.
 The surveyor can also check the insulation and ventilation in the loft space.
 They will also be able to check the condition of any pipes and tanks that are in the loft.

-The Homebuyer Survey will also uncover any structural problems with the property such as any subsidence.
+The RICS Home Survey Level 2 will also uncover any structural problems with the property such as any subsidence.
 The damp proofing, insulation and drainage will also be inspected by the surveyor.
 The surveyor will also check damp-proofing, drainage, insulation, and they will damp test the walls to ensure damp is not present within the property.

 With regards to testing the gas or electric in the property, the surveyor will assess the condition by turning on the heating and lights; however, they are not qualified gas engineers or electricians, and for this reason, they cannot test the gas or electrics.